 We have also seen the benefits of staff loyalty, with many key members of our management team have been with us for over 20 years and most of our board directors have been appointed from the ranks.
 Recognising talent and hiring people with a wider skill set, then rewarding and enabling them, has become a hallmark of our success and growth.

 You can still see evidence of our origins in the enormous plant fleet we now operate, which compliments all of our other operations.
 Moving seamlessly from Coal to Wind and Solar energy generation, (frequently utilising the same land) is evidence of our flexibility and changing focus.
 The complimentary business that have developed, all came about for sound business reasons and have all proved to be profitable enterprises in their own right.

 We place compliance with health, safety, environmental and quality obligations at the heart of everything we do.
 We operate in several industries that each have their own legislation, regulations, standards and best practice.
-This diversity is a strength of our organisation and we are proud to be one of the first civil engineering, plant and development companies in the UK to implement a formal management system in 2001 that was accredited to OHSAS 18001:2007, BSEN ISO 14001:2015, and BS EN ISO 9001:2015.
-Our excellent health, safety, environmental and quality record has been sustained by the management systems that are accredited to approved standards by BM TRADA, a world leader in certification.
+This diversity is a strength of our organisation and we are proud to have been one of the first civil engineering, plant and development companies in the UK to implement a formal management system in 2001 that was accredited to OHSAS 18001, BSEN ISO 14001, and BS EN ISO 9001.
+Our excellent health, safety, environmental and quality record has been sustained by the continued evolution management systems that are accredited to approved standards by BM TRADA, a world leader in certification.

 Our philosophy is one of continual improvement as we seek to ensure a safe working environment.
 Perhaps our greatest strength to deliver this is the fact that we self-deliver most or work using our own operatives and our long serving and established management team.
-This ensures that our own well trained and committed workforce who understand the Walters Way of working and more importantly how to behave in what we believe is the right way.
+We take pride in our own well trained and committed workforce, who understand the Walters Way of working, and more importantly how to behave in what we believe is the right way.

 We hold membership of or accreditations with: